 As announced in 2021, all U.S. pension plans were frozen for substantially all employees who participated in the U.S. defined benefit pension programs effective December 31, 2023.
 In the fourth quarter of 2023, the Company spun off a portion of each of the Company's existing tax-qualified U.S defined benefit pension plans into new tax-qualified pension plans, which include the tax-qualified benefit obligations for substantially all employees hired after January 1, 2008.
 These employees earned benefits based on a set percentage of annual pay, plus interest, and the spin of these plans provides the Company the ability to separately manage the assets and obligations of these plans with like benefits.
-In the second quarter of 2024, as part of its ongoing pension de-risking initiatives, the Company will offer participants of these plans annuity or lump sum distribution options.
+In the second quarter of 2024, as part of its ongoing pension de-risking initiatives, the Company initiated the termination of the new tax-qualified pension plans.
+As part of the plan termination process, the Company will offer participants of these plans annuity or lump sum distribution options.
 Final asset distributions are expected to be paid from plan assets in the fourth quarter of 2025.
 The Company anticipates that these asset distributions will result in pension settlement charges, with the amounts dependent on various factors, including interest rates, plan asset returns, annuity pricing and participant distribution elections.